Roundabouts

-The rules relating to roundabouts.
+The rules relating to Roundabouts

-Always follow the correct procedure at roundabouts
+Always follow the correct procedure at Roundabouts

 You should treat roundabouts as you would normal junctions, which means, you yield right of way to traffic already on the roundabout.